jerdog/high-performing-eng-teams-hugorevealjs/content/15-min/_index.md

 ### Duration

-_the foundation of software engineering velocity, measures the average time in minutes required to move a unit of work through your pipeline_
+<p style="font-size: .75em; font-style: italic;">the foundation of software engineering velocity, measures the average time in minutes required to move a unit of work through your pipeline</p>

 {{% note %}}
 Duration is the foundation of software engineering velocity.
 It measures the average time in minutes required to move a unit of work through your pipeline.
 Importantly, a unit of work does not always mean deploying to production – it may be as simple as running a few unit tests on a development branch.
 It can be best viewed as a proxy for how efficiently your pipelines deliver feedback on the health and quality of your code.